lcobiodata/freelance-bill/README.md

-# BillEase
+# FreelanceBill

-BillEase is a project designed to simplify and streamline the process of generating and managing freelancer invoices.
+FreelanceBill is a project designed to simplify and streamline the process of generating and managing freelancer invoices.
 This README provides an overview of the project, how to set it up, and how to contribute.

 ## Features